 Wharton Undergraduate Division Family Weekend Activities

 Registration is not required.
-The schedule is available below.
+The schedule and session links are available below.

 Wharton Family Weekend Schedule

-Vice Dean’s Welcome: Vice Dean Diana Robertson welcomes our Wharton undergraduate families
+Vice Dean’s Welcome, 9:15-9:25 AM EDT: Vice Dean Diana Robertson will welcome our Wharton undergraduate families

-Academic Advising Overview: The advising team discusses Wharton’s approach to advising, the curriculum, and how students can tailor certain aspects of the curriculum to meet their individual goals.
+Academic Advising Overview, 9:30-10:15 AM EDT: The advising team will discuss Wharton’s approach to advising, the curriculum, and how students can tailor certain aspects of the curriculum to meet their individual goals.

 Experience Wharton 101

-Join us for an interactive workshop that will give you a glimpse of Wharton 101, the gateway course taken by first-yea Wharton students as part of the four-module Leadership Journey.
+Join us for an interactive workshop that will give you a glimpse of Wharton 101, the gateway course taken by first-year Wharton students as part of the four-module Leadership Journey.

 Job content knowledge is certainly essential.
 The ability to communicate what you know to achieve results in the workplace is just as important.
 In this session, our students will: